linkmalloc/proudbisayabai.ph/_posts/2023-04-23-little-batanes-of-cebu-mt-tagaytay.md

 ---
+author: "Ariel Alegado - PBB Founder"
-author: "Daniela Tinamisan Calvez - Social Media Manager"
+author2: "Daniela Tinamisan Calvez - Social Media Manager"
 layout: post
 title: "A taste of little Batanes of Cebu"
 description: "Experience adventure and trek with friends at Mt.
 Tagaytay Toldeo Cebu!
 Take a deep breath and soak in the breathtaking beauty of these towering mountains!"